michaelikoko/Ecommerce-Store-API/README.md

 API endpoints for an ecommerce store.

 ## Features
--JWT Authentication
+- JWT Authentication
--Admin Page - where the admin can
+- Admin Page - where the admin can
- -*manage categories
+ - *manage categories
- -*manage products
+ - *manage products
- -*manage orders
+ - *manage orders
--API endpoint for searching products

 ## Tools used
 -Django